openhab/openhab1-addons/bundles/binding/org.openhab.binding.davis/README.md

     davis="<value-key>"

-The following table defines the allowable values for &lt;value-key>.
+The following table defines the allowable values for `<value-key>`.

 | Value-Key                   |
 |-----------------------------|